scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>BESCHRIJVING

-Wordt uitgevoerd pingen' ' tests (of een computer kunt bereiken een doelcomputer via het netwerk en/of het internet)
+Voert "ping"-tests uit (of een computer een doelcomputer kan bereiken via het netwerk en/of het internet)

 ### <a name="examples"></a>VOORBEELDEN